 Have you heard of the ‘purple cow’ by Seth Godin, a famous American entrepreneur, marketer, author, and public speaker?
 Shortly, you want your business to be a “Purple Cow”, which means being unique and remarkable in a world of homogenous competitors.
 Without getting outside the box, you will always struggle to get noticed.
 The other element that is emphasized is that you need to milk the Purple Cow once it is “discovered”, and begin looking for the next one.
 Nothing remains remarkable forever – and innovation and transformation are keys to growth and success long-term.
 A great reminder that good isn’t good enough, that success must be followed by renewed innovation, and that remarkable eventually becomes ordinary as the bar rises and others copy.

-We say all this to not only emphasize the need for marketing, but for marketing strategy.
+We say all this not only emphasizes the need for marketing, but for marketing strategy.
 Becoming a purple cow takes a strategy that includes researching your competitors on their past and current efforts, and using this information to further set yourself apart.
 This strategy will take a while to develop, and could include A/B testing, brand development, analyzing your customer journey, etc.

 Reason 3 – Being Proactive Instead of Reactive